Elaborating the word problem for free idempotent-generated semigroups over the full transformation monoid: Abstract

 \section{Abstract}

 With each semigroup one can associate a partial algebra, called the biordered set, which captures important algebraic and geometric features of the structure of idempotents of that semigroup.
 For a biordered set $\cE$, one can construct the free idempotent-generated semigroup over $\cE$, $\ig{\cE}$, which is the free-est semigroup (in a definite categorical sense) whose biorder of idempotents is isomorphic to $\cE$.
 Studies of these intriguing objects have been recently focusing on their particular aspects, such as maximal subgroups, the word problem, etc. In 2012, Gray and Ru\v skuc pointed out that a more detailed investigation into the structure of the free idempotent-generated semigroup over the biorder of $\T_n$, the full transformation monoid over an $n$-element set, might be worth pursuing.
 In 2019, together with Gould and Yang, the present author showed that the word problem for $\ig{\cE_{\T_n}}$ is algorithmically soluble.
-In a recent work by the author, it was showed that, for a wide class of biorders $\cE$, the solution of the word problem hinges on the knowledge of the so-called vertex groups, which arise as certain subgroups of direct products of pairs of maximal subgroups of $\ig{\cE}$.
-In this paper we compute these vertex groups for the case when $\cE$ is the biorder of idempotents of $\T_n$, thus making the solution of the word problem of $\ig{\cE_{\T_n}}$ explicit (and hence, feasible to be subject to computational implementation).
+In a recent work by the author, it was showed that, for a wide class of biorders $\cE$, the algorithmic solution of the word problem revolves around the so-called vertex groups, which arise as certain subgroups of direct products of pairs of maximal subgroups of $\ig{\cE}$.
+In this paper we determine these vertex groups for the case when $\cE$ is the biorder of idempotents of $\T_n$.

 \epigraph{\textit{Voici mon secret.
 Il est tr\`es simple: on ne voit bien qu'avec le c{\oe}ur.
 L'essentiel est invisible pour les yeux.} [...] \textit{C'est le temps que tu as perdu pour ta rose qui fait ta rose si importante.}}{--- A. de Saint-Exup\'ery, \textit{Le petit prince}}